jeffnyman/playwright-api/README.md

 The reason for `npm ci` is covered best in this [Stack Overflow answer](https://stackoverflow.com/a/53325242).

-Make sure to intasll the browsers that Playwright will need.
+Make sure to install the browsers that Playwright will need.

 ```shell
 npx playwright install